Improved Algorithms for Distributed Entropy Monitoring: Introduction

 In this paper we focus on monitoring the entropy functions.
-Entropy is one of the most important functions in distributed monitoring due to its effectiveness in detecting distributed denial-of-service attacks, clustering to reveal interesting patterns and performing traffic classifications~\cite{XZB05,LCD05,LSOXZ06}, which are central tasks in network monitoring.
-Previously it has also been studied extensively in the data stream model~\cite{LSOXZ06,GMV06,CBM06,CCM10,HNO08}.
-Arackaparambil, Brody and Chakrabarti~\cite{ABC09} studied the Shannon and Tsallis entropy functions in the distributed {\em threshold} monitoring setting, which is a special case of our continuous monitoring model, where one only needs to tell whether $\bar{f}(A) \ge \tau$ or $\bar{f}(A) \le \tau(1 - \eps)$ for a fixed threshold $\tau$ at any time step.
-They obtained algorithms using $\tilde{O}(k/(\eps^3\tau^3))$ bits of communication.
+Entropy is one of the most important functions in distributed monitoring due to its effectiveness in detecting distributed denial-of-service attacks (the empirical entropy of IP addresses passing through a router may exhibit a noticeable change under an attack), clustering to reveal interesting patterns and performing traffic classifications~\cite{XZB05,LCD05,LSOXZ06} (different values of empirical entropy correspond to different traffic patterns), which are central tasks in network monitoring.
+Previously the entropy problem has also been studied extensively in the data stream model~\cite{LSOXZ06,GMV06,CBM06,CCM10,HNO08}.
+Arackaparambil, Brody and Chakrabarti~\cite{ABC09} studied the Shannon and Tsallis entropy functions in the distributed {\em threshold} monitoring setting, where one needs to tell whether the entropy of the joint data stream $\ge \tau$ or $ \le \tau(1 - \eps)$ for a fixed threshold $\tau$ at any time step.
+They obtained algorithms using $\tilde{O}(k/(\eps^3\tau^3))$\footnote{$\tilde{O}(\cdot)$ ignores all polylog terms; see Table \ref{tab:notation} for details.} bits of communication where $k$ is the number of sites.
 Note that this bound can be arbitrarily large when $\tau$ is arbitrarily small.
-In this paper we use very different methods to design algorithms that can track these two entropy functions continuously using $\tilde{O}(k/\eps^2 + \sqrt{k}/\eps^3)$ bits of communication.
+In this paper we design algorithms that can track these two entropy functions continuously using $\tilde{O}(k/\eps^2 + \sqrt{k}/\eps^3)$ bits of communication.
 Our results work for all $\tau \ge 0$ simultaneously, and have improved upon the results in \cite{ABC09} by at least a factor of $\min\{\sqrt{k}, 1/\eps\}$ (ignoring logarithmic factors), even for a constant $\tau$.
-Another advantage of our algorithms is that they can be easily extended to the sequence-based sliding window case (the error needs to be an additive $\eps$ when $\tau$ is small).
+Another advantage of our algorithms is that they can be easily extended to the sliding window cases (the approximation error needs to be an additive $\eps$ when $\tau$ is small).

-As a key component of our algorithms, we show how to implement the AMS-sampling, a method initially proposed by Alon, Matias and Szegedy~\cite{AMS99} in the data stream model, in distributed monitoring.
-Similar as that in the data stream model, this sampling procedure can be used to track general (single-valued) functions in the distributed monitoring model, and could be of independent interest.
+As a key component of our algorithms, we show how to implement the AMS sampling, a method initially proposed by Alon, Matias and Szegedy~\cite{AMS99} in the data stream model, in distributed monitoring.
+Similar as that in the data stream model, this sampling procedure can be used to track general (single-valued) functions in the distributed monitoring model, and should be of independent interest.